meteofrance/dgmr/README.md

 TODO : describe data

 ## Model Architecture
 The DGMR model is a state-of-the-art generative model designed for weather nowcasting.
 It leverages a combination of convolutional neural networks (CNNs) and generative adversarial networks (GANs) to produce high-resolution realistic rainfall forecasts.

-TODO : add link to code and paper
+For more details, please see Ravuri, S., Lenc, K., Willson, M. et al. Skilful precipitation nowcasting using deep generative models of radar.
+Nature 597, 672–677 (2021). https://doi.org/10.1038/s41586-021-03854-z.
+A notebook is also availbale as a supplement to the article : [notebook](https://github.com/google-deepmind/deepmind-research/tree/master/nowcasting)

 ## License
 TODO

 ## Acknowledgements
-- [Google DeepMind](TODO) for developing the DGMR model
+- [Google DeepMind](https://doi.org/10.1038/s41586-021-03854-z) for developing the DGMR model.

 ## Contributors